 If the children are not happy to do this, the existing keyperson visit the next room with the child and new keypersons visit the child’s previous room.
 At each point of transition, parents and new keypersons review the transition process, update paperwork and meet to get to know each other.
 This also updates information on a child’s achievements and interests and what makes them special.

 Our environment is crucial to offering appropriate challenges through planned, purposeful play.
-We have a soft play room in the winter months and a block play, sensory room all year round, as well as a large kitchen area with child sized equipment.
+We have a sensory room all year round, as well as a large kitchen area with child sized equipment.
 We have tailored all the rooms to have nappy change facilities and art sinks in every base room, or just off the base room.
 This means the staff have everything to hand when they are in the play spaces and the routines of the day flow with minimal interruptions.